Modal basis functions¶

 where the angle brackets indicate integration over the hypercube \(I_d\).
-In this note I describe some common operations that are needed while working with these basis sets.
-(All of this relatively straightforward stuff, but it is good to write it down somewhere).
+In this note we describe some common operations that are needed while working with these basis sets.

 Precomputed modal basis sets on phase-space for 1x1v, 1x2v, 1x3v, 2x2v, 2x3v, 3x2v, and 3x3v phase-space are stored as Lisp files in gkyl/cas-scripts/basis-precalc directory.
 Both maximal-order and serendipity basis sets are computed for polynomial orders 1, 2, 3 and 4.
 Computing orthonormal basis set in higher dimensions is time-consuming and so these pre-computed lisp files should be used.
 For example: